 Lorem ipsum dolor sit amet, consectetuer adipiscing elit, sed diam nonummy nibh euismod tincidunt ut laoreet dolore magna aliquam erat volutpat.
 Ut wisi enim ad minim veniam, quis nostrud exerci tation ullamcorper suscipit lobortis nisl ut aliquip ex ea commodo consequat.

-Network for Hope serves nearly 7 million people across four states (Indiana, Kentucky, Ohio, and West Virginia) in 136 counties.
-We are partnered with 164 hospitals and 6 transplant centers.
+Network for Hope serves nearly 7 million people across four states (Indiana, Kentucky, Ohio, and West Virginia) covering 136 counties.
+We are partnered with 188 hospitals, 6 of which also serve as transplant centers.
+Additionally, we collaborate with transplant centers across the United States and some in Canada, extending our reach and impact.

 Barry Massa was born in Cincinnati, but grew up in Indianapolis and Carmel, Indiana.
 His undergrad and M.B.A. was at Xavier University.